Samy-Y/offgridsurvivallist/README.md

 - TailwindCSS
 - HTML only (no JavaScript)
 - Preview image and meta tags for SEO
-- Hosted with uhhh
+- Hosted with Github Pages

 ## Preview

-No yet deployed :(
+Deployed [here](https://samy-y.github.io/offgridsurvivallist/) on Github Pages (separate branch).

 ## License